embj-org/ej/guides/src/00-GettingStarted.md

 - **Builder SDK** - Create custom build and run scripts with seamless builder communication and job cancellation support
 - **Dispatcher SDK** - Interface with the dispatcher to dispatch jobs and retrieve results

-This gives you complete control over how tests are built and deployed, how results are parsed, and board-specific configurations and requirements.
+This gives us complete control over how tests are built and deployed, how results are parsed, and board-specific configurations and requirements.

 ## Guide Structure

-This guide series will walk you through setting up and using EJ from basic to advanced scenarios:
+This guide series will walk us through setting up and using EJ from basic to advanced scenarios:

 ### [01 - Builder](01-Builder.md)

-Learn how to set up your first EJ Builder with a basic configuration.
+Learn how to set up our first EJ Builder with a basic configuration.
 We'll deploy a simple application to a Raspberry Pi as a practical example, covering:

 - Installing and configuring EJB
 - Creating your first board configuration